xenify-io/litepaper/README.md

 ## ◽️ Supply Distribution

+Xenify's total supply of XNF tokens is capped at 21.5 million, thoughtfully divided into three distinct parts: 10,500,000 XNF tokens reserved for direct burns of XEN and USDy, another 10,500,000 XNF tokens allocated for swap volume, and another 500,000 XNF tokens dedicated to the launch airdrop.

+Breaking away from the XEN model, which undergoes a 0.2% decrease per cycle, Xenify's distribution model embraces the halving principle.
+As the graph below illustrates, after the 8th halving, Xenify's daily distribution rate stabilises, ensuring a minimum output of 156.25 XNF tokens per day.

-Xenify employs a unique halving model for its supply distribution.
-This model applies equally to both direct burns and swap volume distributions.
-After the 8th halving, the daily distribution rate will stabilize, ensuring a minimum output of 156.25 tokens per day.
-This approach guarantees an equitable division of the total daily reward pool between direct burns and swap volume, rewarding users who actively participate in burning tokens and engaging within the ecosystem.
+With Xenify's halving model applying equally to both direct burns and swap volume distributions, it guarantees an equitable division of the daily reward pool between users who actively participate in either burning tokens to acquire XNF or utilise Xenify for cross-chain swapping.
+This distinctive approach has been meticulously designed to ensure a fair supply distribution based on users' active contributions, showcasing Xenify's unwavering commitment to fostering an equitable and engaged community.

-The total supply of XNF is capped at 21.5 million, which is divided equally: 10,500,000 XNF tokens are designated for direct burns, and another 10,500,000 XNF tokens are allocated for swap volume.
-This distribution model, unlike the XEN model that undergoes a 0.2% decrease per cycle, adheres to the halving model.
-Such a method also ensures a fair distribution of tokens based on users' active contributions, further solidifying Xenify's commitment to fostering an equitable and engaged community.

 <p align="center" dir="auto">
   <picture>